What are other names for this remedy?

 - Fibrocystic breast disease

-- Symptoms of menopause such as breast tenderness, fluid retention, mood changes, and hot flashes
+- PMS and symptoms of menopause such as breast tenderness, fluid retention, mood changes, and hot flashes

 - Uterine bleeding and menstrual problems